SciBiteLabs/CORD19/README.md

 ## Possible use examples of this annotated dataset ##

-Identfying biomedical entities within sentences can be incredibly useful in narrowing down the space of 26,000 documents that researchers or algorithms are required to look at.
+Identfying biomedical entities within sentences can be incredibly useful in narrowing down the space of 29,000 documents that researchers or algorithms are required to look at.
 For instance, if a specific gene or phenotype is of interest, then this data can be easily used to find those documents which contain them.
-Building knowledge graphs
+Building knowledge graphs can be enhanced by being able to perform sentence cooccurence across large documents and forming edges depending upon the types contained.
+Sentence level sentiment/topic analysis using machine learning methods might also be peformed using the entity types.
+A full list of tasks are available on Kaggle: https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge/tasks